mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 ``grad_accum``.
 As a secondary benefit, automatic gradient accumulation is able to dynamically adjust throughout the training process.
 For example, when using ``ProgressiveResizing``, input size increases throughout training.
-Composer automatically increases ``grad_accum`` only when required, allowing for faster training at the start until image sizes are scaled up.
+Composer automatically increases ``grad_accum`` only when required, such as when a Cuda OOM is encountered due to larger images, allowing for faster training at the start until image sizes are scaled up.
+Note that this feature is experimental and may not work with all algorithms.

 Reproducibility
 ~~~~~~~~~~~~~~~